Bengee07/Module-2.3/README.md

 ## Lesson Objectives

 Learners will understand:
+- What is AWS CLI
-- Insert the knowledge to be acquired
+- How to use AWS CLI

 Learners will be able to:
-- Insert the skillset to be acquired
+- Setup AWS CLI on their own machine
+- Use AWS Command Line Interface
+- Use AWS CLI to access AWS services

 ## Lesson Plan